MARATHON START LINE

 IMPORTANT: Please expect and plan for congestion and long lines at the start line, especially for the portable toilets.
 There will also be speakers playing music and announcements – if noise is a sensory issue, please plan to bring ear plugs to use until after the race has started.

-Participants can find their pace team leader near the sign in the start corral indicating their goal pace.
+Participants can find pace team leaders on race day near the sign in the start corral indicating their goal finish time.

 There will be plenty of portable toilets, as well as water and medical aid, available to participants at the start area in the parking lot of Sonju Two Harbors.